 Face Masks/Coverings.
-While on-site in areas of HIGH COVID-19 Community Levels, except as noted below, DNFSB employees, contractors, and visitors must wear a face mask/covering that covers the nose and mouth and comports with any current CDC and OSHA guidance, as discussed below.
+While on-site, except as noted below, DNFSB employees, contractors, and visitors must wear a face mask/covering that covers the nose and mouth and comports with any current CDC and OSHA guidance, as discussed below.
 On-site is considered to be the 625 Indiana Ave., NW shared spaces (e.g., lobby, elevator, parking garage) and all DNFSB workspaces.